|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 PROTECTION FROM ATTACK:

-FNRs must be protected from malevolent attacks.
+FNRs should be protected from malevolent attacks.
 To prevent a malevolent attack from above from causing serious consequences the FNR enclosure should be able to safely absorb the impact of a crashing aircraft.
 The roof structure should contain sufficient steel and kinetic energy absorbing material for this purpose.

-Once the sodium has cooled to near room temperature it can be isolated from air by flooding its surface with kerosene.
+Once the primary sodium has cooled to near room temperature it can be isolated from air by flooding its surface with kerosene.